leandro-matos/100DaysOfSplunk/Dia05/readme.md

 Which type of visualization allows you to show a third dimension of data?
 Resposta: **bubble chart**

+Which of the following are valid options with the chart command?
+Resposta: **useother** **usenull**

+The iplocation and geostats commands can be used together.
+Resposta: **True**

+The geom command allows you to create:
+Resposta: **choropleth maps**

+This command will compute the sum of numeric fields within events and place the result in a new field:
+Resposta: **addtotals**

+Which command is used to create choropleth maps?
+Resposta: **geom**

 ### Materiais de Apoio: